d2s/Documentation/_posts/2018-04-11-HowtoUseRsyncOSX.md

 ```
 Warning: default parameters for rsync is to synchronize the
-source and destination.
-A "restore" will delete all files in
+source and the remote (backup).
+A "restore" will delete all
-the source which are not in the destination.
+files in the source which are not in the remote.
 The main
 objective to RsyncOSX is to keep source directory and
-destination (backup) directory synchronized.
-When a source
+remote directory synchronized.
+When the source
-directory is backed up, the destination is 100% synchronized
+directory is backed up, the remote is 100% synchronized
-with the source in the moment the backup task is completed.
+with the source in the moment the synchronize task is completed.
-There are no revisions of files in the backup in default
+There are no revisions of files in the remote in default
 RsyncOSX.
-Old files in the backup are either replaced with
+Old files in the remote are either replaced with
 new ones or deleted if so is true in source.
 ```
 - **source**: the local volume to be copied
-- **destination**: the remote location where source files and catalogs are copied (e.g. backed up)
+- **remote**: the remote location where source files and catalogs are copied (e.g. backed up)

 What about **revisions** and **deleted** files?
 Either use the [snapshot feature](/Snapshots) or by [backup parameters](/Parameters) to rsync.